tuongtranngoc/tuongtranngoc.github.io/_posts/2024-01-23-AttentionIsAllYouNeed.md

 **Transformer** is a term that everyone also must understand first if they want to dive into Large Language Model, but I happened to read about LayoutLM, BERT term first.
 After that, I returned Transformer to understand how it works.
 Unlike the tasks in Computer Vision, for me, LLM is actually much more difficult to approach and takes a lot of time to read papers, mathematics understanding and code implementation.

 In the blog, let's learn about design, mathematical models and their applications.
-In the other blog on Harvard NLP also provides detail explanation with code implementation
+In the other blog on Harvard NLP also provides detail explanation with code implementation.

 ## Model Architecture
 Transformer model has an encoder-decoder structure:

 Given a input sequence of symbol representations

 $$X = (x_1, x_2, ..., x_n)$$

 The encoder will map X to sequence of countinuous representations